Termination of a brokerage contract

 This means that, with the client’s agreement, the agency or the broker may make the brokerage irrevocable simply by adding a statement to this effect under clause 11.1 “Other declarations and conditions” of the Exclusive Brokerage Contract – Sale or under clauses 10.1 of the brokerage contract to sell or of the brokerage contract to lease to the same effect.
 This statement could read as follows: “This contract is irrevocable.”

-Therefore the mandatory brokerage contract to sell, purchase or lease can, in principle, be cancelled by the client at any time, but the latter may be required to pay for any costs and expenses incurred and for the value of the work performed to that point.
+Therefore the mandatory brokerage contract to sell, purchase or lease can, in principle, be terminated by the client at any time, but the latter may be required to pay for any costs and expenses incurred and for the value of the work performed to that point.

-In such a case, it would be preferable for the client to agree in advance on the costs and expenses he will reimburse to the broker or agency, and on any other amount he may have to pay to compensate the broker for any prejudice suffered due to the cancellation of the contract.
-Even though the Civil Code gives the client the right to unilaterally terminate a service contract, it also recognizes that the client has certain obligations towards the provider of services, in this case the broker or agency:
+In such a case, it would be preferable for the client to agree in advance on the costs and expenses he will reimburse to the broker or agency, and on any other amount he may have to pay to compensate the broker for any prejudice suffered due to the termination of the contract.
+Even though the Civil Code of Quebec gives the client the right to unilaterally terminate a service contract, it also recognizes that the client has certain obligations towards the provider of services, in this case the broker or agency:

 “2129.
 Upon resiliation of the contract, the client is bound to pay to the contractor or the provider of services, in proportion to the agreed price, the actual costs and expenses, the value of the work performed before the end of the contract or before the notice of resiliation and, as the case may be, the value of the property furnished, where it can be returned to him and used by him.